 Secondly, clouds will most often roll in early in the afternoon, making route finding very difficult.
 As there are big areas of crevasses on both sides of the normal route, losing track can be very dangerous.

-**** AS JANUARY 28.
-2014 WHYMPER AND CARREL REFUGES ARE CURRENTLY CLOSED TO VISITORS AND CLIMBERS DUE TO REMODELING. ****
+**** AS MARCH 2016 WHYMPER AND CARREL REFUGES ARE CURRENTLY OPEN TO VISITORS AND CLIMBERS AFTER A YEAR OF REMODELING. ****

 (5,000 m / 16,400 ft.).
 It provides bunk-beds (4 dozens), brand new mattresses, toilets, cold water, basic food supplies, stencils, gas stove, fireplace and ... cable TV (just kidding!) .